-- 19.1 When we are planning to carry out any data processing which is likely to result in a high risk we will carry out a Data Protection Impact Assessment (DPIA).
-These include situations when we process data relating to vulnerable people, trawling of data from public profiles, using new technology, and transferring data outside the EU.
-Any decision not to conduct a DPIA will be recorded. - 19.2 We may also conduct a DPIA in other cases when we consider it appropriate to do so.
-If we are unable to mitigate the identified risks such that a high risk remains we will consult with the ICO. - 19.3 DPIAs will be conducted in accordance with the ICO's Code of Practice 'Conducting privacy impact assessments'.
+19.1 When we are planning to carry out any data processing which is likely to result in a high risk we will carry out a Data Protection Impact Assessment (DPIA).
+These include situations when we process data relating to vulnerable people, trawling of data from public profiles, using new technology, and transferring data outside the UK.
+Any decision not to conduct a DPIA will be recorded.

+- 19.2 We may also conduct a DPIA in other cases when we consider it appropriate to do so.
+If we are unable to mitigate the identified risks such that a high risk remains we will consult with the ICO. - 19.3 DPIAs will be conducted in accordance with the ICO's guidance on Data Protection Impact Assessments.